Results.

 18 November 2015

-Filing at the wrong registry without prejudice does not render an application incompetent; transfer to the correct registry ordered.
+Filing at the wrong registry or the identity of an affidavit deponent does not automatically render an application incompetent.

 18 November 2015